adamtopaz/UnivAlg/README.md

+# NOTE

+This readme is outdated, and refers primarily to the bundled version of our work which preceded the current, unbundled approach.

 # Experiments with Universal Algebra in Lean

 This repository contains some constructions arising from universal algebra, formalized in the lean proof assistant.